ieg-dhr/DigiKAR/README.md

 # DigiKAR

-scripts for managing spatial and biographic data in the DigiKAR project
+scripts & tutorials for managing spatial and biographic data in the DigiKAR project